 - Community building in general: this can include things like helping our neighbours, planting community gardens, supporting food banks, and sharing with those in need.

-- Fighting poverty and food insecurity at the root level: by making sure that there are no food deserts, and tackling poverty through methods like a livable wage, universal basic income, health care, and social security.
+- Fighting poverty and food insecurity at the root level: by making sure that there are no food deserts or apartheids, and tackling poverty through methods like a livable wage, universal basic income, health care, and social security.